surreira/tmux-tokyonight/README.md

 tmux set -g @tokyonight_theme 'storm'
 ```

-To disable automatic (macOS only) mode discovery use the setting:
+To enable automatic (macOS only) mode discovery use the setting:

 ```
-tmux set -g @tokyonight_auto 0
+tmux set -g @tokyonight_auto 1
 ```

 If `@tokyonight_auto` is enabled `@tokyonight_theme` setting will be overwritten